Frequently Asked Questions

 What kind of seating can I expect?

-Our festival takes place in a field at the airport so there is no permanant seating.
+Our festival takes place in a field at the airport so there is no permanent seating.
 Feel free to bring your own folding chairs and/or blankets to enjoy the event.

 Who are the bands that will be playing on Friday and Saturday?